ChanthMiao/ghc-wiki-mirror/building/running-tests/adding.md

   Run `make` with the first argument as the target, or if no argument is given, use the name of the test as the target.
   Works like **run_command** otherwise.

+## Adding tests with external dependencies

+If you test has non-boot dependencies then it can't be added directly to the GHC tree.
+The alternative is to add the test to [`head.hackage`](https://gitlab.haskell.org/ghc/head.hackage), there the test can depend on any libraries you want but failures won't stop merges, they will only be picked up later.

+These tests are primarily suited for tests generated using quickcheck or other random testing libraries.

 ## Sample output files